WPMedia/arc-themes-blocks/blocks/headline-block/README.md

 ## Internationalization fields

-- Add all internationalization fields used in the block
+- Add all internationalization fields used in the block.

 ## Events